-Electro-Acuscope and Treating Horses
+Electro-Acuscope Therapy for Treating Horses

 It states as follows: